 - In 2019, the price of the Galaxy S10 was $899, while the Galaxy S10 Plus was $999.
 The Galaxy S10e started at $749 while the Galaxy S10 5G started at $1,299.

-Samsung Galaxy S20, S20 Plus, and S20 Ultra: The leaps of faith
+Samsung Galaxy S20 family: The leap of faith

 There you have it, the complete history of the Samsung Galaxy S line up until now!
 Which phone was your all-time favorite?
 Sound off in the comments below.